Building Good Habits

 It can be easy to put off eye exams—although you shouldn’t!
-Even if you don’t have immediate vision concerns, staying up to date with your eye doctor is always a good idea, as some eye conditions such as glaucoma, cataracts, and macular degeneration can develop without symptoms.
+Even if you don’t have immediate vision concerns, staying up to date with your senior eye care doctor is always a good idea, as some eye conditions, such as glaucoma, cataracts, and macular degeneration, can develop without symptoms.

 Adult Eye Exams